 Applicants can only be placed in the next upcoming ballot – applications do not carry over into future ballots.

 This means an applicant who is not selected in the ballot must reapply for future ones.

 The results of the ballot are sent to the referring court on the day of the ballot.

 How many places are available in the Drug Court program?

 There is no set number of places available in the Drug Court program.

-Rather, the number of availabilities are determined each week by the Senior Judge in consultation with the court team, taking into consideration the number of participants engaged in the program at that time and the resources available to effect the program.
+Rather, the number of available places are determined each week by the Senior Judge in consultation with the court team, taking into consideration the number of participants engaged in the program at that time and the resources available to effect the program.

 What details are referred to the Drug Court?

 Referring courts are required to provide the following information to the Drug Court in order for the application to be considered in the ballot:

 - The date of nomination for the ballot,